pavang-datasemantics/TestChatbot/README.md

 # TestChatbot

-Chatbot flask application using Chatterbot Python library
+<h2>Chatbot flask application using Chatterbot Python library</h2>

-This is a simple chatbot application built on Flask using chatterbot python library.
+<h1>This is a simple chatbot application built on Flask using chatterbot python library.</h1>

 Chatter bot supports spacy version <=2.3.5 only.
 Read requirements.txt if you run into version issues of various dependencies.

+Reach out to me on :point_right: pavan.g@datasemantics.co

 Credits : https://github.com/gunthercox